-Title I, Part A is a federally-funded program designed to help students who need extra support in school.
-Funds are given to each school district dependent on the number of low-income families in the district.
+Title I, Part A, is a federally funded program designed to help students who need extra support in their academic progress.
+Funding is determined by the number of low-income families in the district.
 The state sets high academic standards that each child is expected to work toward achieving.
 NTPS, individual schools, and families work together to plan programs to help children accelerate their learning.

-In this program model, all low-achieving students can receive Title I service as needed.
-A school is eligible for this funding if it serves an attendance area where 44.1 percent or more of the children are from low-income families.
-The following NTPS schools are identified as having Title I, Part A school-wide programming::
+A school is Title I-eligible if it serves an attendance area where 45 percent or more of the children are from low-income families.
+The following NTPS schools are currently identified as Title I eligible:

 - Chambers Prairie Elementary